After 15 weeks without a Formula 1 race, the 2021 season roars into life on Sunday March 28 with the Bahrain Grand Prix.

 From there, a taxi is the best option as public transport does not service the circuit.

 But it is Bahrain after all, so how does a private chauffeur-driven car or limo sound?
 Also, note that the race organisers put on a free shuttle bus from the airport to the circuit and to/from selected hotels during race week.

 Looking for info about the 2020 Bahrain GP?
 Click here

 Which drivers have won the Bahrain Grand Prix?

-Sebastian Vettel is the most successful driver in the history of the Bahrain Grand Prix, winning on four occasions.
+In November, Lewis Hamilton joined Sebastian Vettel as the most successful drivers in the history of the Bahrain Grand Prix with four wins each.

 The previous 10 winners of the Bahrain Grand Prix are as follows:

 Tyre choices for the 2021 Bahrain Grand Prix